Vyral/aimee-freeman-recruiting/_posts/2019-04-26-this-is-why-i-continue-to-attend-real-estate-events-even-after-21-years.md

 ---
 layout: post
-title: My Life-Changing Experience at a Continuing Education Event
+title: 'This Is WHY I Continue to Attend Real Estate Events, Even After 21 Years'
-date: 2019-04-26 19:02:45
+date: 2019-04-26 19:02:00
 tags:
 excerpt: >-
   Stepping out of your comfort zone to pursue higher education for your career